-Provide for low maintenance costs, energy efficiency and minimal environmental impact.
+Provide for low maintenance costs and energy efficiency.

 Memorials

 The Board is proud and appreciative of its students, employees and others who serve the School District.
 It desires to make appropriate recognition for outstanding achievement and long, faithful service.
 Recognition may take any of several forms.